-Table A.43: WorkingDirection Enumeration Values
+Table A.42: WorkingDirection Enumeration Values

-VALUES DESCRIPTION
+ENUMERATION VALUES COMMENT

 Bottom From below.

 Тор From above.

-A.2.44 WorkStyle
+A.2.43 WorkStyle

-WorkStyle specifies the style of working in a sheet fed press.
+Workstyle specifies the style of working in a sheet fed press.
 It is defined in the press coordinate system, where the sheet moves parallel to the Y axis.
-In the simple case of a single unrotated page per surface this implies that a flip around the Y-axis (WorkAndTurn, WorkAndBack) will result in head to head images for the back side, whereas a flip around the X-axis (WorkAndTumble) will result in head to foot images.
+In the simple case of a single unrotated page per surface this implies that a flip around the Y-axis (WorkAndTurn, WorkAndBack) will result in head to head images for the the back side, whereas a flip around the X-axis (WorkAndTumble) will result in head to foot images.

-Table A.44: WorkStyle Enumeration Values
+Table A.43: WorkStyle Enumeration Values (Sheet 1 of 2)

-VALUE DESCRIPTION Simplex No turning.
+ENUMERATION VALUE COMMENT Simplex No turning.
 WorkAndBack This @WorkStyle describes the printing on both sides of the substrate with different images or plate sets.
 After the first run the side lays are altered by flipping the sheet along the Y-axis and thus retaining the front lays.
 WorkAndTurn This @WorkStyle describes the printing on both sides of the substrate with the same images or plate set on each side.
 After the first run the side lays are altered by flipping the sheet along the Y-axis and thus retaining the front lays.
-Note: "WorkAndTurn" is generally used in conventional sheet fed printing to save plates.
+Note: "WorkAndTurn" is generally used in conventional sheetfed printing to save plates.
 One half of the plate is imaged with the front side of the final image and the other half is imaged with the back side of the final image.
 WorkAndTumble This @WorkStyle describes the printing on both sides of the substrate.
 After the first run the front lay is altered by flipping the sheet along the X-axis and thus retaining the side lays.
-Note: "WorkAndTumble" may be used in conventional sheet fed printing to save plates.
+Note: "WorkAndTumble" may be used in conventional sheetfed printing to save plates.
 One half of the plate is imaged with the front side of the final image and the other half is imaged with the back side of the final image.
 Note: "WorkAndTumble" is the most common @WorkStyle for perfecting, in which case two different images or plate sets are required for front and back.
-WorkAndTwist The sheets are twisted 180 degrees before the second run is performed so that the front lay and the side lay both change.
-The surface to be imaged is the same at both runs.
-Each run prints only part of the surface.
-The plate (set) stays in the machine.
-This @WorkStyle is used for saving plate or film material.
-It is no longer a common @WorkStyle.